Selected Exhibitions

 May 15 — August 31, 2019

-The James Castle house presents, in partnership with the James Castle Collection and Archive an exhibition of drawings by James Castle.
+In partnership with the James Castle Collection and Archive, the James Castle House presents an exhibition of drawings by James Castle.
 This exhibition highlights drawings of the shed, his primary living space and studio for over 30 years, and its relationship to the surrounding landscape and buildings.

 Louder than Words